 Stay: The Kimpton Charlotte Square’s location is a fantastic base for a few nights in the capital.
 This hotel consists of seven combined Georgian townhouses, with colourful, vibrant décor throughout.

-Dine: There are three restaurants to choose from, each with a different style and ambiance.
+Dine: There are three restaurants to choose from, each with a different style and ambience.
 Head to Aizle for seasonal tasting menus, BABA for Scottish-Mediterranean tapas cuisine or The Garden for classic cocktails in amongst lush leafy plants.

 12. Bonnie Badger, Gullane, East Lothian